-IBIS will provide you with our standard daily sales export for Xero if you have purchased a license for the Accounts module.
+IBIS can provide you with our standard daily sales export for Xero, Business Central, MYOB and SAP or full integration for Business Central and Netsuite.
 Any additional customisations you require to Account codes, Reference fields, etc will be charged at our current configuration fees.
 Talk to us for an estimate and to discuss your requirements.

 TABLE OF CONTENTS